blue-button/bluebutton.js/README.md

 var bb = BlueButton(xml);
 ```

-The document object, `bb` in this example, now exposes all CCD data in a simple and consistent interface.
+The document object, `bb` in this example, now exposes all CCD data through a simple and consistent interface.
 Accessing major sections of the CCD document are shown below.

 ## Medications